giciq/MERN_Food_Ordering_Website_with_Docker_Compose/README.md

 Project utilizes Express.js for backend, React for frontend and MongoDB Atlas to deliver a website for restaurant clients.
-It was written with the help of the following tutorial: https://www.youtube.com/watch?v=DBMPXJJfQEA&t=27347s
+It is modified following tutorial: https://www.youtube.com/watch?v=DBMPXJJfQEA&t=27347s

-My personal commitment was turning such website into containers using Docker Compose.
+My biggest commitment was turning such website into containers using Docker Compose.

 Thanks to the *docker-compose.yml* and *Dockerfiles*, project is turned into 3 containers, one for each directory: admin, backend, frontend.